 Persistent links enhance scholarly communications.
 Reference linking offers important benefits:

 Discoverability: research travels further when everyone links their references.
-Because DOIs don’t break if implemented correctly, they will always lead readers to the content they’re looking for, including yours.
+Because DOIs don’t break if implemented correctly, they will always lead readers to the resource they’re looking for, including yours.
 When the DOIs are displayed, anyone can copy and share them.
+This will also enable better tracking of where and when people are talking about and sharing scholarly objects, including in social media.

 Obligations and fees for reference linking